-- Pin plating consists of 0.2 micrometers Au over 2.0 micrometer Ni.
+- 1. Pin plating consists of 0.2 micrometers Au over 2.0 micrometer Ni. - 2.
 0.254 Diametric true position, pin to pin.

-Figure 28 details the flatness and tilt specifications for the IHS.
+Figure 28 details the flatness and tilt specifications for the IHS of the Intel Xeon processor MP.
 Tilt is measured with the reference datum set to the bottom of the processor interposer.

 Figure 28.
-IHS Flatness and Tilt Drawing
+MP Processor IHS Flatness and Tilt Drawing